wagtail/wagtail/docs/advanced_topics/customisation/page_editing_interface.rst

  * ``embed`` - embedded media (see :ref:`embedded_content`)

 We have few additional feature identifiers as well.
-They are not enabled by default, but you can use them in your list of identifers.
+They are not enabled by default, but you can use them in your list of identifiers.
 These are as follows:

 * ``code`` - inline code
 * ``superscript``, ``subscript``, ``strikethrough`` - text formatting